 Mighty Space Miners

-And yet another FOX example: the 2007 reality series Nashville, which featured up and coming country music stars, including Jamey Johnson, Chuck Wicks (later a Dancing with the Stars finalist) and Terry Bradshaw's daughter Rachel.
+And yet another FOX example: the 2007 reality series Nashville, which featured up and coming country music stars, including Jamey Johnson, Chuck Wicks (later a Dancing with the Stars finalist), and Terry Bradshaw's daughter Rachel.
 Six taped, two aired.
+Not to be confused with the ABC drama Nashville, begun in 2012.

 The Paul Reiser Show aired on NBC in 2011 for two weeks, then was cancelled due to very poor ratings.
 NBC was not doing very well at the time, so the show had to have been doing pretty poorly to be cancelled so quickly.